h1777/3proxy-socks/README.md

     nano /etc/3proxy/.proxyauth

-Example change line inside .proxyauth
+Example line inside .proxyauth for user and password are separated by :CL:

-    johndoe:CL:johndoepassword123
+    johndoe:CL:password123

 You can also change the port, default is 3128 (OPTIONAL but you should do it)

     nano /etc/3proxy/3proxy.cfg

-Once you've change the username / password you can start the proxy (or reboot the VPS as 3proxy has been added to the init scripts and will autostart)
+Once you've changed the username / password you can start the proxy (or reboot the VPS as 3proxy has been added to the init scripts and will autostart)

     /etc/init.d/3proxyinit start